dljubenk/dljubenk.github.io/_posts/2019-04-22-knowledge-gap.markdown

 Experiments show that convolutional long short-term memory network (conv-LSTM) outperforms regular LSTM on capturing spatiotemporal correlations.
 Previous papers have not used this method while exploring the relationship between the distribution of bicycles and the weather, season and events.

-Another method is station-level bike flow prediction using multi-graph convolutionl network.
+Another method is station-level bike flow prediction using multi-graph convolutional neural network to catch heterogeneous inter-station spatial correlations.
 Novelty is viewing the bike sharing system from the graph perspective.